01 of 06

 Speaking of escalators, don't get to the top and then stop as everyone behind you needs to get off the moving steps too.
 It sounds so obvious, but many people get to the top and then stop right in the way while they consider where they need to go next.
 Take a few steps away from the escalator and wait by the wall for friends or to read signs.
 It's much safer for all.

-When travelling on the tube to or from Heathrow Airport, do not leave your suitcases in a doorway and then go and sit down.
+When traveling on the tube to or from Heathrow Airport, do not leave your suitcases in a doorway and then go and sit down.
 Yes, you may well have a long ride but your luggage is your responsibility.
-There are spaces on the Piccadilly Line trains for luggage to the side... of the doorways, and you can either perch against the padded wall-seat here or wait until the seat at the end of the carriage, next to your luggage, becomes free.
+There are spaces on the Piccadilly Line trains for luggage... to the side of the doorways, and you can either perch against the padded wall-seat here or wait until the seat at the end of the carriage, next to your luggage, becomes free.

 03 of 06